A Walk with Don Barrett Watch Here >>

-In addition to pocket watches, City Bank Antiques houses a fine selection of men’s vintage wrist watches and is one of the largest offered in northeast Ohio.
-Antique diamond rings in white gold and platinum, a large selection of sterling silver souvenir spoons, gold, silver and enamel thimbles, silver and gold coins, unique vintage jewelry, old books, Tiffany style lamps, large scale steam locomotives, cylinder music boxes, Egyptian ushabtis, and Native American points are just a few of the unusual antique items to be found in the shop.
+City Bank Antiques is noted for their selection of American pocket watches and vintage wrist watches and jewelry.
+A large selection of sterling silver souvenir spoons, gold, silver and enamel thimbles, silver coins, unique vintage jewelry, old books, Tiffany style lamps, and large scale steam locomotives are just a few of the unusual antique items to be found in the shop.

 1. Antique Clock and Pocket Watch Repair

-City Bank Antiques provides quality, warranted work on mechanical clocks of all types as well as the repair of antique American pocket watches.
+City Bank Antiques provides limited mechanical clock repair as well as the repair of antique American pocket watches.
 Don Barrett has been a member of the National Association of Watch and Clock Collectors (NAWCC) since 1975.
 City Bank Antiques was the forum for the Webb C. Ball pocket watch and clock exhibit for the prestigious 2006 Ward Francillon Time Symposium.

 City Bank Antiques offers appraisal services, particularly for watches and clocks.
 Rates begin at $25.